sophgo/libsophon/tpu-runtime/docs/reference/source_en/bmruntime/runtime.rst

 Get the information of a specific network through the network name.

 If net_name is available, return the network information structure pointer of bm_net_info_t, including the number, names and types of its inputs and outputs.
-For details, refer to the  bm_net_infot_t structure.
+For details, refer to the  bm_net_info_t structure.
 If net_name is not available, return Null.

 The use reference is shown as follows: